CookyHD/Godot-Shapes2D/README.md

 # Godot Shapes
-Simple Godot Addon that Adds Shapes to like Circle and Rect to 2D Environment for debug or Artistic Choices
+Simple Godot Addon that Adds Shapes like Circle and Rect to 2D Environment for debug or Artistic Choices